Taylor Frey: Education

 Taylor attended Viewmont High School graduating in 2004 and got his bachelor's from Brigham Young University.
 Due to BYU's honor code forbidding "homosexual contact," he was almost expelled during his time there.
 The school later cleared him for lack of evidence.

 Career

-Frey has appeared in G.B.F., Gossip Girl, The Carrie Diaries, Gabriele Muccino's Summertime, It Chapter Two, and Days of Our Lives.
+Frey has appeared in G.B.F., Gossip Girl, The Carrie Diaries, Gabriele Muccino's Summertime, Shoulder Dance, and It Chapter Two, and Days of Our Lives.
 He began his career as a Broadway actor.
 He performed in the plays: national tour of Hairspray How to Succeed in Business Without Really Trying, South Pacific, Finian's Rainbow, and The View UpStairs.

 Filmography

 Personal life

 Frey grew up Mormon.
 His hometown is in Las Vegas, Nevada.
 He is gay.
-Frey married American actor and singer Kyle Dean Massey in 2016 in Palm Springs, CA. The couple currently live in West Hollywood, CA. On April 22, 2021, He and Massey announced that they were expecting their first child via surrogacy.
+Frey married American actor and singer Kyle Dean Massey in 2016 in Palm Springs, CA. On April 22, 2021, He and Massey announced that they were expecting their first child via surrogacy.
 The couple welcomed their daughter, Rafa Massey-Frey, via surrogate on October 31, 2021.